GaspardMerten/date_field/README.md

 ## Example

-The following picture illustrates some of the things you can do with this package.
+The following picture illustrates some things you can do with this package.

 <img src='https://raw.githubusercontent.com/GaspardMerten/date_field/master/example/demo.gif' height='250px'></img>